adamklingbaum/adamklingbaum/README.md

 I love to learn, solve problems and write `code`.

-I work primarily with the JavaScript web stack (React + Node), but I also love to learn new things.
+I work primarily with the JavaScript web stack (React + Node), but love to learn new things.

 Also passionate about: 💪. fitness • 🎸  guitar • ⛷️  skiing